 Check out the Local Breweries link to learn about all the breweries and brewpubs located in the Charleston area.

-Check out the Where to Buy Craft Beer link to find the Charleston area restaurants and stores with great selection of craft beer.
+Check out the Where to Buy Local Beer link to find the Charleston area restaurants, stores, and bars with great selection of local craft beer.
 Check back often, as the Charleston area craft beer scene is booming!

 Wednesday, November 2, 2016